“That feeling of freedom, open highways of possibilities, has kind of been lost to materialism and marketing.” – Sheryl

 Far too often, I discover their underlying message promotes foolish misconceptions about life.
 We would be wise to recognize and intentionally reject each of them.
 Consider just a few misconceptions on display in our most popular television advertisements.

 7 Life Misconceptions Portrayed in Popular Television Advertisements

 1. Happiness is for sale.

 Marketers often seek to convince us their products will increase our happiness.
 From soda and alcohol to fashion and automobiles, happiness is offered to us in our very next purchase.
 I was surprised at the level of boldness some products used in promoting this misconception.
 Coca-Cola (“Open happiness”) and Volkswagen (“Get in.
 Get happy.”) stand out significantly.
 The truth of life is that happiness cannot be purchased no matter how hard we search for it in material possessions.
 And advertisers do a great disservice to their audience by promising it in temporal packages.

 2. Self-confidence can be quickly found in the right purchase.

 Every person desires to be comfortable in their skin and self-confident in their abilities.
 We have an ingrained desire to accomplish, succeed, and make something of our lives.
 But many of us are held back by a lack of self-confidence.
 Thus, we desire any quick advantage to find it.
 This again is a common theme among marketers and many will offer it to us in exchange for our dollars.
 Both Audi and Speed Stick (among others) employ it.
 But putting your confidence in an automobile or stick of deodorant is not the same as finding it in yourself.
-Instead, focus on your strengths, celebrate your uniqueness, and learn from past failures rather than dwelling on them.
+Instead, focus on your strengths, celebrate your uniqueness, and learn from past failures rather than dwelling on them if you want to learn how to be more confident.

 3. Youth culture represents the pinnacle of life’s seasons.